Yes. We have an abundance of patients who present with interesting and complex medical and dental histories.

 Residents will have received the necessary course hours through our conscious sedation class, but will not necessarily receive certification.
-To receive certification, residents will also need to complete a minimum number of clinical cases and prove to our chief oral surgeon that they are competent at this procedure.
+To receive certification, residents will also need to complete a minimum number of clinical cases and prove to our chief oral surgeon or dental anesthesiologist that they are competent at this procedure.

 SIU has specialty programs in endodontics and periodontics.
 We also offer a fellowship program in dental implantology.